ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/sandbox/index/template.md

 # Welcome

-Welcome to the Ember CLI Addon Docs Sandbox!
+Welcome to the Ember CLI AddonDocs Sandbox!

 This area of the site demonstrates the many different ways you can document your addon code.